Purchasing Hearing Aids

 The Opn S sound experience is also available in Oticon’s “In-the-Ear” Custom styles.
 From compact to invisible, the discreet design and superior comfort offers the same functions, features and unparalleled sound quality found in their behind-the-ear models.

-The Opn S hearing aids, coupled with the Oticon ON App, allows you to connect wirelessly to your iPhone so you can stream audio or music directly to your hearing aids.
+Both OPN S and Ruby models, coupled with the Oticon ON App, allows you to connect wirelessly to your iPhone so you can stream audio or music directly to your hearing aids.
 The ConnectClip enables hands-free calls and allows Android phone users to receive calls directly to their devices.
 Oticon’s TV Adapter turns your hearing aids into wireless headphones.

-Call us today for a FREE demonstration and to learn more about the Oticon Opn S family of hearing aids and accessories.
+Call us today for a FREE demonstration and to learn more about the Oticon Opn S and Ruby family of hearing aids and accessories.

 The world’s most powerful hearing aid for people with severe to profound hearing loss.